JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 For more specific cases, there are the functions [`reduce()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/reduce.html) and [`fold()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html) that apply the provided operation to the collection elements sequentially and return the accumulated result.

-For instance, let’s find a message with the longest text in it:
+For instance, let's find a message with the longest text in it:

 ```kotlin
 @GetMapping("findTheLongestMessage")